sjentsch/lsjDocs/Ch07/Ch07_Probability_4.rst

 were to flip the coin *N* = 20 times.
 In this example, I have changed the success probability but kept the size of the experiment the same.
 What does this do to our binomial distribution?
-Well, as the left panel of :numref:`fig-binomHeads` shows, the main effect of thit is to shift the whole distribution, as you would expect.
+Well, as the left panel of :numref:`fig-binomHeads` shows, the main effect of this is to shift the whole distribution, as you would expect.
 Okay, what if we flipped a coin *N* = 100 times?
 Well, in that case we get what is shown in the right panel.
 The distribution stays roughly in the middle but there is a bit more variability